1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 ### Not Just Code

 Learning to listen to your gut when coding is an import skill to foster.
 But it applies to the biggger picture are well.
 Sometimes a design just feels wrong, or some requirement makes you feel uneasy.
 Stop and analyze the feelings.
 If you're in a supportive environment, express them out loud.
 Explore them.
 The chances are that there's something lurking in that dark doorway.
 Listen to your instincts and avoid the problem before it jumps out of you.

+### Programming By Coincidence

+Suppose Fred is given a programming assignment.
+Fred types in some code, tries it, and seems to work. fred types in some more code, tries it, and it still seems to work.
+After several weeks of coding this way the program suddenly stop working, and after hours of trying to fix it, he still doesn't know why.
+Fred may well spend a significant amount of time chasing this piece of code around without ever being able to fix it.
+No matter what he does, it just doesn't ever seem to work right.
+Fred doesn't know why the code is failing because he didn't know why it worked in the first place.
+It seemed to work, given the limited "testing" that Fred did, but that was just a coincidence.
+Buoyed by false confidence, Fred changed ahead into oblivion.
+Now, most intelligent people may know someone like Fred, but we know better.
+We don't rely on coincidences do we ?

+### Accidents of Implementations

+Accidents of implementation are things that happen simply because that's the way the code is currently written? you end up relying on undocumented error or boundary conditions.